2 July 2022

 If you want to make your garden more ‘Healthy Country Friendly’, there’s help available.
 “Most councils have a list on their website telling you what plants are native to the local area”, Rosie says.
 “So you can go straight to the council website of your area and see what you should plant”

-5. Support the expansion of Indigenous Protected Areas and traditional land management practices like cultural fire
+5. Support the expansion of Indigenous Protected Areas and Traditional land management practices like cultural fire

-There are simple ways every nature-loving Aussie can support the expansion of Indigenous Protected Areas and traditional land management practices like cultural fire.
+There are simple ways every nature-loving Aussie can support the expansion of Indigenous Protected Areas and Traditional land management practices like cultural fire.
 For instance, you can support making Country healthy part of your workplace’s Reconciliation Action Plan.

 As WWF-Australia’s Indigenous Engagement Manager Cliff Cobbo suggests, “If people and businesses are looking for ways to decarbonise and lessen their carbon footprint, they could look at Indigenous climate change products”.
 For example, Karrkad Kanjdji Trust is partnering with the Adjumarllarl Rangers and Arnhem Land Fire Abatement (NT) Limited to establish a new carbon abatement area.
 This project will lead to a reduction in greenhouse gases being emitted from late dry season fires and, in doing so, create Australian carbon credit units.

-One of the easiest ways you can support the expansion of Indigenous Protected Areas and traditional land management practices like cultural fire is to learn more about it.
+One of the easiest ways you can support the expansion of Indigenous Protected Areas and Traditional land management practices like cultural fire is to learn more about it.
 You’ll find more information here:

 Sonya encourages all Australians to get out there and strengthen their own connection to nature.